ycechungAI/moderngl/docs/the_guide/intro.rst

 vendors (AMD, Nvidia, Intel, ARM .. etc) as long as the the specifications are followed.

-`OpenGL`_ have gone though many versions and it can be confusing when looking up resources.
+`OpenGL`_ has gone though many versions and it can be confusing when looking up resources.
 Today we separate "Old OpenGL" and "Modern OpenGL".
 From 2008 to 2010 version 3.x of OpenGL evolved until version 3.3 and 4.0 was released simultaneously.